-Wall and ceiling components of X-LAM can be produced in various surface qualities depending on requirements.
-We distinguish non-visible quality (NSI), visible industrial quality (ISI) and living-space quality (WSI).
-The choice of surface quality depends on the subsequent use of the panel and should be considered at an early planning stage.
+X-LAM is a natural product whose appearance varies.
+Wall and ceiling elements made of X-LAM can be produced in different surface qualities depending on the requirements.
+We distinguish between non-visual quality (NSI) and visual quality (ISI).
+The choice of surface quality depends on the later use of the panel and should already be taken into account during planning.